rllullt/mern-stack-intro/README.md

 The  MERN stack  is a web development framework made up of the stack of MongoDB, Express, React.js, and Node.js.
 It is one of the several variants of the  MEAN stack.

+## Red Bicicletas

+Red Bicicletas is created from a Coursera course called «Desarrollo del lado servidor: NodeJS, Express y MongoDB» by the Austral University.

 ## To create the Express application

 It can be used the `express-generator` package.